 This would bind these two tables together, so that whenever a user clicks on a rider in the Riders table, the Rides table is filtered down to display just that rider's rides.

 Just like binding two tables, dynamic filters can also bind a table with a filter, detail, or card list component:

 Here you can rearrange your table columns and remove columns.
 You can also customize how your data in the table is displayed, using icons, pillboxes, or links.
 The "autolink" option appears for fields that are a primary key and will turn this into a link to the Super Record.

 Clicking “+Add Column” at the bottom will allow you to add back any fields that were removed.
 This will also allow you to add inline buttons, dynamic buttons, pop-up forms, calculated fields, s3 uploaders, links and images to your table.

-If you’ve removed any columns, you can also add them back here as a “hidden table column”.This means the column won’t be displayed in the table, but you can still use the data in the column as inputs for another component.
+If you don't want a user to see a data column, but still want to use its data in other components, remove the column and add it back as a hidden field.This means the column won’t be displayed in the table, but you can still use the data in the column as inputs for another component.

 Users in this space can still re-sort the table; this setting determines the default sort order.